oicr-gsi/crosscheck_fingerprint_caller/README.md

 * same_batch: did the library pair share at least one batch
 * overlap_batch: which batches did the libraries share
 * swap_call: the swap call for the query library

+## Excluding Samples
+A bad sample will be compared to all other samples and cause confusion with interpretation.
+To exclude such a sample, exclude it from the metadata file.
+It will be ignored.